Region: Hunter Valley

 Fruit source: The Howard family’s ‘Somerset’ old-vine shiraz vineyard in the heart of Pokolbin.

 Fermentation: 3% Viognier fruit was added to the Shiraz and allowed to co-ferment in 2 tonne open vats.
 30% whole bunches were also included.

 Maturation: When fermentation had ceased, the wine was then pressed out and transferred into a combination of 70% 1 year-old and 30% new French oak Hogsheads and matured for 20 months.

-Tasting note: A glossy crimson colour in the glass; the nose is subtly lifted by the Viognier and compliments the berry fruits.
-There are also hints of mixed spice and licorice.
-The palate is a mix of blueberry and black cherry flavours and proudly medium-bodied.
-Tannins are ripe and supple giving the wine a silky long finish.
+Tasting note: A vibrant crimson in colour; the nose is lifted by the small Viognier addition and compliments the dark berry fruit, there are also hints of spice and dark chocolate.
+The palate is a combination of blueberry and cherry and a solid medium-bodied depth of flavour.
+Tannins are smooth and supple giving the wine a silky long finish.